GSG-FC03/Tic-Tac-Hala/README.md

 * Html ➙ To make the structure of the website.
 * Css ➙ To add colors, position ..etc to the elements.
 * JS ➙ To the make the page more interactive.

+# NOTE:
+I don't have enough time left to do Responsive Part , when you open the game please choose iphone X ,Thanks .